EvaSomewellCodes/Chorlang/TECH_SPEC.md

 5. Provide native access to OpenAI and Ollama APIs for AI-driven applications.
 6. Include a unified file system API for cross-platform development and secure sandboxing.
 7. Fail fast with clear diagnostics so developers and agents quickly see where problems occur.
+8. Ship a native key-value store reminiscent of Lua tables for flexible, lightweight data structures.
+9. Provide an advanced regular expression and pattern matching engine in the standard library.

 ## 2. Syntax Overview